I’ve been really hesitant to write this post, because I knew that it would arouse the anger of many.

 You can clearly see from the Scriptures above that Paul is describing the “righteous” side of this comparison.
 The side that is “according to Christ.”

 Thank God for what He has done!
 When we put off the body of the sins of the flesh (by crucifying it), we are taking part in the “circumcision made without hands.”
-Explaining this in detail is probably another post for another time, so let’s move on.
+I explain the “circumcision made without hands” in the following post:

 And you, being dead in your trespasses and the uncircumcision of your flesh, He has made alive together with Him, having forgiven you all trespasses, having wiped out the handwriting of requirements that was against us, which was contrary to us.
 And He has taken it out of the way, having nailed it to the cross.
 Having disarmed principalities and powers, He made a public spectacle of them, triumphing over them in it.

 The curse of the Law was “contrary to us,” but God’s Law was given to us “for our good” (Deuteronomy 6:24, 30:11-20).
-Again, this also is a more detailed post for another time.
+This will be explained in a more detailed post at another time.